remstef/lttc/README.md

 Recommendations:

-using Conda: as reference I added environment.yaml
+using Conda: as reference an environment.yaml was added

-Run `make install` and check `install.log` - installs all requirments
+Run `make install` to install all requirements and check `install.log`.

 For training you might need an embedding for initialization of the embedding layer.

-Run `make embedding` to download the pre-trained embeddings
+Run `make embedding` to download pre-trained embeddings, you will be prompted.

 The application is written in python3 and tested under Mac and Linux.
 For training the classifier it's recommended to use a GPU with CUDA >9.
 For reference this package was tested with `Python 3.7.4 [Clang 4.0.1 (tags/RELEASE_401/final)] :: Anaconda, Inc..`.